 Much as you’d like to make all her suffering go away with the right words, her grief and loss won’t disappear after one conversation.
 Assure her of your friendship.
 Tell her you will be there for her and help her find healing.

 Ask your friend if she has ever heard about help for people struggling after abortion.
 There are safe places where trained people can help her overcome grief and loss, and give her hope.
 There are counselors, priests and ministers prepared to help, as well as support groups and retreats.
-Offer her the name and phone number of the local Project Rachel.
-Give her this website address: www.hopeafterabortion.com.
+Offer her the name and phone number of the local Project Rachel Minstry.
+Give her this website address: www.hopeafterabortion.org.

 Even a woman who doesn’t go to church or think of herself as religious can be afraid that God will never forgive her for having an abortion.
 She should know that God loves and forgives those who are sorrowful.
 He wants to comfort them and give them his peace.

-You might want to invite your friend to go to church with you, or ask her to consider talking it over with a priest or minister trained in post-abortion counseling.
+You might want to invite your friend to go to church with you, or ask her to consider talking it over with a priest or minister trained in helping women who suffer from participation in abortion.
 Some Bible passages and prayers relating to God’s love and mercy can be found at the Prayers section of this website.

 Assure her again of your friendship.
 Promise to be there, not only today, but in the future.
 Thank her for having the trust to talk with you.
 It took courage.
 Her healing journey has begun.

-If you see a friend struggling with sadness and emotional turmoil and you suspect that abortion might be the cause, would you know how to offer help without being obvious about your suspicion?
+If you see a friend struggling with sadness and emotional turmoil and you think that abortion might be the cause, would you know how to bring up the topic without asking directly if abortion is the source of her pain?
 A suggestion: At an appropriate time and place, you might say something like this: